PKuts/bhutan_climate_modeling/README.md

   - Includes Q&A-style notes on model training, feature selection, proxy labels, and GraphCast usage
   - Helps both technical and non-technical stakeholders understand the modeling strategy

+📘 Looking for modeling FAQs?
+See [docs/README.md](docs/README.md) for answers to common questions about the ML approach, data, and forecast design.

 At the midpoint of the project, as new members joined, I presented the core ML modeling framework and current progress to guide team alignment: